 Simple Network Management Protocol (SNMP) is an application–layer protocol defined by the Internet Architecture Board (IAB) in RFC1157 for exchanging management information between network devices.
 It is a part of Transmission Control Protocol⁄Internet Protocol (TCP⁄IP) protocol suite.

-SNMP is one of the widely accepted network protocols to manage and monitor network elements.
+SNMP is one of the widely accepted network protocols that manages and monitors network elements.
 Most of the professional–grade network elements come with bundled SNMP agent.
 These agents have to be enabled and configured to communicate with the network monitoring tools or network management system (NMS).

 This tutorial is an effort to explain in brief about